Apollo/Skylab spacesuit

 Neil Armstrong described his Apollo 11 A7L suit as "tough, reliable and almost cuddly."

-The Apollo/Skylab space suit (sometimes called the Apollo 11 Spacesuit because it was most known for being used in the Apollo 11 Mission) is a class of space suits used in Apollo and Skylab missions.
-The names for both the Apollo and Skylab space suits were Extravehicular Mobility Unit (EMU).
-The Apollo EMUs consisted of a Pressure Suit Assembly (PSA) aka "suit" and a Portable Life Support System (PLSS) that was more commonly called the "backpack".
-The A7L was the PSA model used on the Apollo 7 through 14 missions.
+The Apollo/Skylab space suit (sometimes called the Apollo 11 Spacesuit for being used in the Apollo 11 Mission) is a class of space suits used in the Apollo and Skylab missions.
+In both missions, the space suit was referred to as the Extravehicular Mobility Unit (EMU).
+The Apollo EMU consisted of a Pressure Garment Assembly (PGA) and a Portable Life Support System (PLSS) that was more commonly called the "backpack".

-The subsequent Apollo 15-17 lunar missions, Skylab, and Apollo–Soyuz used A7LB pressure suits.
+The A7L was the PGA model used on the Apollo 7–14 lunar missions.
+The subsequent Apollo 15-17 missions, Skylab and Apollo–Soyuz used A7LB pressure suits.
 Additionally, these pressure suits varied by program usage.
 For the Skylab EMU, NASA elected to use an umbilical life support system named the Astronaut Life Support Assembly.

 The suits used during lunar EVAs had a weight of about 81.6 kg, and under lunar surface gravity a weight equivalent to 13.6 kg.
 The low surface gravity and suit pressurization put considerable constraints on its use.